Tybee Island, Bonaventure Cemetery, and Wormsloe Historic Site Wedding Ceremonies

 Pros: It is also a gorgeous setting.
 Those trees!

-Cons: The Wormsloe Historic Site is somewhat far from downtown (20-30 minute drive.
-While the State of Georgia has restored it as a historic site, it has a dark background as a plantation before the Civil War.
+Cons: The Wormsloe Historic Site is somewhat far from downtown (20-30 minute drive).
+While the State of Georgia has restored it as a historic site, it has a was a plantation before the Civil War.
 It can also get very dusty as cars drive down the road where photos are taken and some clients don’t like that there are limited backgrounds for photos.
+Finally, like Bonaventure, it has a lot of gnats when it’s hot so wear lots of bug spray!

 Booking: You must get a permit to be married and/or to take photos anywhere in the historic site, even if it is just the couple.
-The cost is a $25 photography fee, plus $10 per person, including the officiant and photographer.
+The cost is a $25 photography fee, plus a permit fee.
+Permit fees vary, but start at $225 for just the couple and up to 15 guests on weekdays and go up to $2,000 for 100 guests on a weekend.
 The bookings are managed by Georgia State Parks.

 Enjoy our gallery of elopement and wedding ceremony photos at Tybee Island, Bonaventure Cemetery, and the Wormsloe Historic Site!